-Reward and Recognition Rule 2: Be consistent
+Rule 2: Be consistent

 In order for your reward and recognition program (and you should consider it a program!) to be successful, leadership and team managers need to be consistent with it.
 That means making a concerted effort to reward and recognise employees frequently and – if their employees are comfortable with it – loudly.